BenjaminWills/programming-notes/Databricks/databricks_revision.md

 - Support for diverse workloads: including data science, machine learning, and SQL and analytics.
 Multiple tools might be needed to support all these workloads but they all rely on the same data repository.

 - End-to-end streaming: Real-time reports are the norm in many enterprises.
 Support for streaming eliminates the need for separate systems dedicated to serving real-time data applications.

+## repositories

+- Can commit or push code to git repositories